Skip to primary navigation Skip to content Skip to footer

 Fireworks

 Fireworks are quite popular all over the world but in the Czech Republic…?
 Oh my, we LOVE fireworks.
 We love them so much that we sometimes forget how dangerous they can be.
-But don’t worry, we don’t set the city on fire or anything like that.
+Don’t worry, we don’t set the city on fire or anything like that.
 It’s just that if you enjoy watching fireworks (and who doesn’t, after all), make sure to do so from a safe distance.
 And by “safe distance” I mean DON’T stand directly at Wenceslas Square and DON’T go anywhere near the Charles Bridge.
 These are the places most of the fireworks are launched from, and you certainly don’t want one to hit you.
 They look better from some distance anyway.

 Most of the fireworks go off around midnight, although you might hear or see a few at random times during the day.
 A good spot for watching them is either by the river or at some elevated point.
 Since Prague is quite hilly, there are plenty of options to choose from: